johnofleek/FX30WP85/FX30WP77/buildLegato_tool_SWI9X06Y_02-18-05-00-1.md

 ```

-# Install the toolchain
+# Install the Legato cross build toolchain

 Download the toolchain from the source->  product -> Firmware page

 Then follow the instructions in legato.io - roughly like this
+* make sure to carefully follow the instructions
+* watch out it's likely that the toolchain you have is a different name to the legato.io documentation

 ```
 . /opt/swi/SWI9X06Y_02.18.05.00/environment-setup-armv7a-neon-poky-linux-gnueabi